postmanlabs/labs-docs/v6/postman/launching_postman/settings.md

    *   **Trim keys and values in request body:** If you’re using the form-data or url-encoded modes to send data to the server, switching this to "ON" will cause any parameters to be trimmed.
    *   **SSL certificate verification** (native apps only): Prevents the app from checking validity of SSL certificates while making a request.
    *   **Always open requests in new tab:** Set this option to OFF to open requests in a single tab always.
 This option is, by default, set to ON.
 Which means each time you click a request in the side bar, it opens in a new tab.
-Refer to the section [Working with tabs](/docs/v6/postman/sending_api_requests/working_with_tabs) chapter for a clear understanding of this feature.
+Refer to the section [Working with tabs](/docs/v6/postman/sending_api_requests/working_with_tabs) for a clear understanding of this feature.
    *   **Always ask when closing unsaved tabs:** If you set this option to ON, Postman prompts you to save changes in your unsaved tabs.
    *   **Language detection:** Setting this to JSON will force a JSON rendering, irrespective of the response Content-Type header.
    *   **Request Timeout in ms (0 for infinity):**  Set how long the app should wait for a response before saying that the server isn’t responding.
 A value of 0 indicates infinity - Postman will wait for a response forever.